slexisvn/query_engine/docs/03-optimizer/14-why-optimize.md

 It returns five rows.
 Run the plan the logical planner produces and it takes **14,841.9 ms**.
 Run the plan the optimizer produces and it takes **1.4 ms**.
 Same engine, same data, same five rows, and a factor of about ten thousand between them.

 Nothing about the query is pathological.
 It is three tables and three equality predicates, the shape of a hundred reports in any warehouse.
-The gap is not the cost of a clever trick — it is the cost of *not* doing something obvious, ten thousand times over.
+The gap comes from repeatedly doing work that the predicate makes unnecessary.

 ## What the planner hands over